 - Specify if and/or how third party sites or tools are able to access consumer data

-- Including a “Do Not Sell My Personal Information” link on your website to allow users to opt out of data collection
+- Including a “Do Not Sell My Personal Information” link on your website allowing users to opt out of data collection

 Step 10: Check that Your Lead Gen and Marketing Tools are CCPA Compliant